 And what great seats they are.
-I mean, look at the these photos of the interior of a new model Hijet Deck Van G. If you didn't know it, you would think those front seats in particular were from a regular car.
-With all the adjustability you would expect, getting into a good driving position isn't a problem.
+I mean, look at the these photos of the interior of a new model Hijet Deck Van G. If you didn’t know it, you would think those front seats in particular were from a regular car, rather than an off-road only UTV-alternative.
+With all the adjustability you would expect, getting into a good driving position isn’t a problem.

 Those rear seats aren’t bad either.
 Sure it’s more like a bench back there, but they’re still good, hard-wearing seats with real headrests.
 Plus they have a party-trick that is another reason that makes this Deck Van an even more flexible model.

 First, the full-court press.
 Yes, flip the rear seats down and you have a great place for your four-legged friends to climb aboard, or you have some extra space to haul stuff that you need to keep out of the elements.

 Did you spot it?
 Now, this feature isn’t available on all Deck Van models — in fact it’s only available on the G model of the latest version that launched at the end of 2021 — but, as you can see, the rear seat actually splits.
 With other versions you can have the rear seat fully down or fully up; there’s no in-between.
 But now, with this particular model, there’s this extra option to put one of those rear seats down.
 Very flexible!